jeremytammik/tbc/a/1905_line_angle_dir_jig.md

 &nbsp;&nbsp;tx.Commit();
 </pre>

-I tried using a SubTransaction, but didn't help.
+I tried using a subtransaction, but that didn't help.

 At this point I do have a workaround, but I don't like to create transactions only because I can't rely on GroupType.Groups not reporting ungrouped groups.